saFilipJohansson/4D-Chess/README.md

 3D chess.
 Chess on a 5x5x5 cube.
 Imagine the leftmost one being on the bottom and the other four stacking on top.\
 <img src="github_images/3d_chess.png" alt="4d_chess1" width="1000"/>

 Another version of 4D chess, here on a 3x3x3x3 hypercube.
-Note that that none of the pieces are attacked, though after any move by white that piece will be attacked.\
+Note that that none of the pieces are attacked, though after any move by white that piece will be attacked.
+By the way, kings only move horizontally in higher-dimensional chess.
+Checkmating would otherwise be way too difficult.\
 <img src="github_images/4d_chess2.png" alt="4d_chess2" width="500"/>

 A third version of 4D chess.
 Note that if there was a white bishop on for example A1a1, it would be able to capture the black piece on A3a3 on move one.
 Defining a reasonable starting position is tricky for high dimensional chess.\